 In reaction to these requests, most power companies around the world are embedding innovative smart grid technologies into their networks, all the way up from consumers' households, workplaces, and manufacturers.
 The smart grid system gathers useful information to give customers and producers more leverage over different power sources.
 It also allows them to anticipate spikes in usage and spot outages immediately.

-Smart grid solutions increase reliability and lower costs by enabling end-to-end connectivity between storage facilities, power plants, and end-users.
-Electrical engineers will undoubtedly encounter smart grids technologies and be asked to assist with their creation and maintenance in the near future.
+Smart grid solutions, such as smart grid demand response and smart grid intrusion prevention systems increase reliability and lower costs by enabling end-to-end connectivity between storage facilities, power plants, and end-users.
+Electrical engineers will undoubtedly encounter smart grid technologies and be asked to assist with their creation and maintenance in the near future.
 Electrical engineering would be critical in making the switch to smart grid solutions.

 Innovation of electric vehicles

 Electric vehicles are one part of the fourth industrial revolution, which is fueled by the radical transition towards innovation.
 As a result, these advances have the potential to create new market segments and career opportunities, but they also run the risk of making certain positions completely obsolete.

 In 2020, Bentley committed to cutting out fossil fuel cars from their product portfolio by 2030.
 After that, any Bentley that leaves the factory will be entirely electric, emitting no carbon dioxide.
 Moreover, Volkswagen, the world's largest automaker, is now investing heavily in electric vehicle production.
 In addition, several other well-known automakers, such as Honda, Audi, and Jaguar, have pledged to go hybrid by 2030.